The Dreaming (song)

 "The Dreaming" is the title song from Kate Bush's fourth studio album The Dreaming and was released as a single on 26 July 1982.
 "The Dreaming" peaked at No. 48 and spent 3 weeks in the UK singles chart.

 The song is about the destruction of Aboriginal Australians' traditional lands by white Australians in their quest for weapons-grade uranium.
 Bird impersonator Percy Edwards provided sheep noises.

 The title is based on The Dreaming, a concept in Aboriginal mythology.
 The original title for the track was "The Abo Song", which unwittingly made use of a racial slur; promotional 7-inch copies were circulated before being recalled.
 A 12-inch single was also mooted but ultimately rejected by EMI for "not being commercially viable".

 An alternative version of "The Dreaming", entitled "Dreamtime", was used as the UK single B-side.
 It is usually referred to as an instrumental version of "The Dreaming": while the track omits the sung lead vocals, it retains most of the backing vocals.
 "Dreamtime" contains both an extended intro and outro.

-The cover art is by Del Palmer, Bush's partner at the time and sometime bass player.
+The cover art is by Del Palmer, Bush's partner at the time and a bass player.
 It features a depiction of the Wandjina, a sky spirit in Western Australian traditions.